 The Art of Layering Flavors and Texture

-Making sourdough bread recipe isn’t just mixing ingredients; it’s about timing, folding, and shaping.
+Making sourdough bread recipe isnβt just mixing ingredients; itβs about timing, folding, and shaping.
 Start by mixing the starter, water, flour, and salt together, and then let the dough rest so the gluten can develop.
-Gentle folds during bulk fermentation strengthen the dough, while careful shaping ensures a beautiful rise in the oven.
+The gentle folding technique during bulk fermentation enhances the dough’s structure, while careful shaping ensures a beautiful rise in the oven.

 Just like soups or stews, sourdough bread benefits from resting after baking.
-Letting it cool for 1–2 hours allows the crumb to set and the flavors to deepen.
-If you slice it too early, you’ll lose that perfect texture and flavor.
+Letting it cool for 1β2 hours allows the crumb to set and the flavors to deepen.
+For optimal texture and flavor, allow proper cooling before slicing.

 Irresistibly Sourdough Bread recipe: A Step-by-Step Guide